filecoin-project/specs/content/protocol/_index.md

 ### Register a miner
 A user registers a new `Miner` actor via `Power.CreateMiner`.

-The user can now add storage capacity to the miner and engage in the market.
+The user can now add storage capacity to their `Miner` actor and engage in the market.

 ### Add storage capacity
 A miner adds storage capacity to the network by adding sectors to a `Miner` actor.

 1. The miner collects storage deals and publish them via `Market.PublishStorageDeals`.
-2. The miner groups deals in a sector, runs the sealing process and submits the sealed sector information via `miner.PreCommitSector`.
+2. The miner groups deals in a sector, runs the sealing process and submits the sealed sector information via `miner.PreCommitSector` and deposits `PreCommitDeposit`.
 The sector state is now *precommitted*.
-3. The miner waits `PreCommitChallengeDelay` since the on-chain precommit epoch, gets the `InteractiveRandomness`, generates a Seal Proof and submits it via `miner.ProveCommitSector`.
+3. The miner waits `PreCommitChallengeDelay` since the on-chain precommit epoch, gets the `InteractiveRandomness`, generates a Seal Proof, submits it via `miner.ProveCommitSector` and deposits `InitialPledge`.
 The sector state is now *committed*.

 See section on collateral requirements to understand what deposits are required.

 ### Mantain storage capacity

-A miner mantains sectors *active* by timely submitting Proofs-of-Spacetime (PoSt).
+A miner mantains its sectors *active* by generating Proofs-of-Spacetime (PoSt) and timely submit `miner.SubmitWindowedPoSt` for their sectors.
 A PoSt proves sectors are persistently stored through time.

-A miner must timely submit `miner.SubmitWindowedPoSt` for their sectors according to their assigned deadlines (see deadline section).
+Each miner proves all of its sector once per over a period of time called *proving period*; each sector must be proven by a particular time called deadline.

-#### Proving Period
+##### Proving Period
 A *proving period* is a period of `WPoStProvingPeriod` epochs in which a `Miner` actor is scheduled to prove its storage.
 A *proving period* is evenly divided in `WPoStPeriodDeadlines` *deadlines*.

 Each miner has a different start of proving period `ProvingPeriodStart` that is assigned at `Power.CreateMiner`.

-#### Deadlines
+##### Deadlines
 A *deadline* is a period of `WPoStChallengeWindow` epochs that divides a proving period.
 Sectors are assigned to a deadline on `miner.ProveCommitSector` and will remain assigned to it throughout their lifetime.
 Sectors are also assigned to a partition (see Partitions section).